bitnami/charts-syncer/README.md

 It is worth mentioning that you can use Harbor robot accounts using OCI registries as source or target.

-Also, take into account that if you use OCI as the source repository you must specify the list of charts to synchronize or a pointer to an [index file](#helm-charts-index-for-oci-based-repositories) in the repository.
+Also, take into account that if you use OCI as the source repository you must specify the list of charts to synchronize or a pointer to a [remote index file](#remote-index-for-oci-based-repositories) in the repository.

-#### Helm Charts Index for OCI-based repositories
+#### Remote index for OCI-based repositories

-By using a charts index file for OCI-Based repository you won't need to maintain a hardcoded list of chart names in the config file. charts-syncer will be able to auto-discover what charts need to be synchronized.
+By using a remote index file for OCI-Based repository you won't need to maintain a hardcoded list of chart names in the config file. charts-syncer will be able to auto-discover what charts need to be synchronized.

 ~~~yaml